How can I register to be a member of the Bleeding Heartland community?

 Laura is always looking for story ideas and welcomes confidential tips on subjects of local, state, or national political importance.

-Readers can also support the site financially through PayPal, Patreon, Venmo, or personal check (contact Laura Belin for the mailing address).
+Readers can also support the site financially using a credit card, PayPal, Patreon, Venmo, Substack, or personal check (contact Laura Belin for the mailing address).
 Donations help cover reporting costs, such as public records requests, as well as technical support.

 However, Bleeding Heartland discourages donations from Iowa elected officials, candidates, or paid campaign staffers and consultants.